 To really hone your training zones, we recommend using a HR (Heart Rate) or power meter to get a more consistent and accurate measure of your workload.
 The improved quality of training results in a greater adaptation for the same amount of time, while also allowing a more consistent measure to track progression.

-Contact us at firstname.lastname@example.org if you need advice on choosing the meter for you.
+Contact us at email@example.com if you need advice on choosing the meter for you.
+For more on how to incorporate this understanding into shaping your training program, read our blog on intensity, frequency and volume.